karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

        docker --version
        ```

      - If Docker is installed, the command will display the Docker version.
-Proceed to the next step.
+Proceed to Jenkins installation.
-     - If Docker is not installed, continue with the installation steps.
+     - If Docker is not installed, continue with the installation steps provided below.

-2. **Set up Docker's apt repository:**
+3. **Set up Docker's apt repository:**
    - Add Docker's official GPG key:

      ```bash